 Inevitably, that permit-weakening law passed, and Faison has since been elected chair of the TN GOP caucus.
 But one thing hasn’t changed: Faison is still making up *facts* about guns to minimize a very real, very tragic problem, which makes all of us, and our children, much less safe.

-If you have a problem with state legislators putting out false information about serious issues like gun safety, holler at Faison HERE.
+If you have a problem with state legislators putting out false information about serious issues like gun safety, then make sure they hear it.
+Holler at Faison HERE.

 Thanks for reading!
 We’re an independent, reader-supported site that depends entirely on you to help us keep holding our public officials accountable and “Yelling the Truth”, so please consider chipping in a $3, $5, or $10 monthly and we’ll keep telling the stories nobody else will: